Introduction

 Tip # 3.
 Add scale by adding people

 Like in any summer landscape, adding people into the shot can add a sense of place, scale, and interest.
-Does the person add value or detract from the wintery scene?
+Does the person add value or detract from the winter scene?
 Does it give the viewer an idea of how large your mountains or trees are?
 If they don’t improve your overall composition, forget about it.

 Tip # 4.
 Use Negative Space in your winter landscapes